alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Do you like a challenge?
-Figuring things out?
+- Do you like figuring things out?
+Working out a solution within constraints?
 - Support online: forums, chat.
 In person: at meetups, user groups
 - Providing support makes you smarter and trains your empathy